FMatti/roughly/README.md

 ## About

 A majority of algorithms in randomized numerical linear algebra are sequential and additive in nature.
 However, many implementations do not effectively exploit this structure.
-Often, once an insufficiently accurate result is observed, the computation is often restarted from the beginning with a modified parameter set.
+Often, once an insufficiently accurate result is observed, the computation is restarted from the beginning with a modified parameter set.
 This results in highly inefficient workflows.

 The goal of roughly is to collect the most widespread algorithms of randomized numerical linear algebra and wrap them into an easy to use package where previous computations are stored in memory and available for the user to be reused.

+This project was based on the course [Advanced Scientific Programming in Python](https://github.com/JochenHinz/python_seminar) by Jochen Hinz.

 ## Example